zestsoftware/jquery.pyproxy/README.txt

 To be able to use the method, you need to define the list of extra methods you want to use and the parameters expected.
-Here we only define the 'showDialog' method, taking three parameters (the first one is a string or unicode, the second one an int, a string or a unicode and the last one a optional dictionnary)::
+Here we only define the ``showDialog`` method, taking three parameters (the first one is a string or unicode, the second one an int, a string or a unicode and the last one a optional dictionnary)::